Home Attractions The Big Chicken

 In 1966, just three years after construction of the big chicken, Davis transferred ownership of the restaurant to his brother, Arthur Terrell Davis.
 A.T.
 Davis operated one of his Davis House cafeterias at this site.
 At the time, Colonel Sanders licensed his 11 herbs and spices secret recipe to other restaurants that also served their own unique dishes, and Davis House was among the initial establishments allowed to serve Kentucky Fried Chicken.

-In early January of 1993, a severe winter storm hit Cobb County, tearing off metal sheets from the Big Chicken and leaving the famous landmark with significant damage.
-Afterward, engineers found the structure to be in dire condition, leading to a January 15th, 1993 announcement that the Big Chicken would be demolished.
+In early January of 1993, a severe winter storm hit Marietta, tearing off metal sheets from the Big Chicken and leaving the famous landmark with significant damage.
+Afterward, engineers found the structure to be in dire condition, leading to a January 15th, 1993 announcement that the Big Chicken would need to be demolished.
 This decision was met with strong opposition from the Marietta and Atlanta community.

-Responding to the outcry, evidenced by nearly 10,000 calls and letters from locals, KFC realized demolition wasn’t a viable option.
+Responding to the outcry, evidenced by nearly 10,000 calls and letters from locals, KFC decided that demolition wasn’t a viable option.
 On January 27, 1993, KFC’s Vice President Chuck Rawley announced the company’s commitment to invest up to $200,000 for a new landmark, ensuring the Big Chicken would “fly again.”
-The reconstruction commenced swiftly, and during the reconstruction, pieces of the original structure were sold to collectors as souvenirs.
-The restaurant reopened in 1994, thus preserving the beloved landmark for future generations.

 The Big Chicken in Marietta